Tom Parry (comedian): Stand-up

 Parry performed his debut solo show Yellow T-Shirt at the 2015 Edinburgh Festival Fringe.
 It was nominated as the Best Newcomer at the Edinburgh Comedy Awards and earned Parry a BBC radio show.
 It was also nominated for Best Show at the 2016 Chortle Awards.

 Parry has appeared on the Quickly Kevin, Will He Score? podcast with Josh Widdicombe.
 At the 2014 Edinburgh Festival he produced a show for Beasts at the Pleasance Courtyard and repeated this in 2015.

 Pappy's

 Parry is a member of the sketch troupe Pappy's producing podcasts, television and stage shows, some of which have been nominated for awards at the Edinburgh Festival.

 Television

 With Pappy's, Parry starred in the sitcom Badults (2013–2014).
 He's appeared in several other shows, indcluding guest spots on Miranda and Ted Lasso.
 He was a writer on ITV's sitcom The Job Lot and several series of Great Movie Mistakes on BBC 3.

+Since 2026, he has been the Performance Director of Saturday Night Live UK.
+Parry was also a writer on Channel 5 crime drama series Benidorm Is Murder, starring John Hannah.